trumad/screenshotter_for_internet_archive/README.md

 There's an overall default timeout of 9 minutes set.
 It basically sets the puppeteer [setDefaultTimeout](https://pocketadmin.tech/en/puppeteer-timeout/) for each page, which would usually default at 30 seconds.
 But I found that for [CD-ROM titles](https://archive.org/details/msdos_Discworld_2_-_Missing_Presumed_1996) which download/load very slowly that timeout would kick in and kill the tab.
 So I set it to 9 minutes.
 If you find that your tabs are getting killed because CD-ROM items are loading too slowly, you can increase this.
 Use -t to change it to your own value, in minutes.

 > node screenshotter.js -i msdos_Discworld_2_-_Missing_Presumed_1996 -t 75

+For troubleshooting, you can add `-o true` to output full browser logs

+> node screenshotter.js -i msdos_Prince_of_Persia_1990 -o true

 # Behaviour